1Sparky1/O-Book/README.md

 > **NOTE: The file MUST still be called 'FAQs.pdf' or the code will not be able to locate it.**
 >
 > <br>

+## EDIT_ENTRY.PY
+> <br>
+>
+> This file is a simple utility for quickly modifying entries.
+It is most useful
+> when a competitior needs to change their timeslot or other details, as it
+> allows the modification to be made without fiddling with the .xlsx file and/or
+> the live site down to avoid double booking.
+>
+> To use the program
+> - First, open a bash console in your O-Book directory
+> - Now, type
+> ```
+> python edit_entry.py
+> ```
+> - This will prompt you with a list of all your events, with a number in square brackets on the far left.
+Type the number next to the event you need to edit.
+> - This will now prompt you with yet another list, this time of every entry already made in that event.
+Again, enter the number next to the entry you need to edit.
+> - Once more, you will be prompted with a list of all the details for that entry.
+Enter the letter associated with the necessary field.
+> - You may now enter your new value.
+Once you press enter, you must confirm the change by typing either "Y" or "y" before it will be changed.
+If you wish to cancel your entry, type anything else or simple press enter.
+>
+> <br>